vrmarcelino/CriticalAss2/README.md

 `sudo apt-get install libz-dev`

   * [Krona](https://github.com/marbl/Krona) is required for graphs in CCMetagen.
 They are not used in these datasets, but it will return an error if not installed.
-If you don;t want to install krona, you can run CCMetagen with the flag -m text,w hich will not affect the results.
+If you don't want to install krona, you can run CCMetagen with the flag -m text, which will not affect the results.

 ```
 wget https://github.com/marbl/Krona/releases/download/v2.7/KronaTools-2.7.tar